philgyford/vagrant-heroku-cedar-14-python/README.md

             vagrant.yml
         myproject/
             manage.py
-            my_app/
             ...
-            ...
         Procfile
         requirements.txt
+        runtime.txt         # optional, see below
         Vagrantfile         # a copy or symlink

     This will vary slightly depending on your Django project's layout.